n8n-io/n8n-docs/docs/integrations/builtin/credentials/google/service-account.md

 5. In the **OAuth scopes** field, enter a list of comma-separate scopes to grant your application access.
 For example, if your application needs domain-wide full access to the Google Drive API and the Google Calendar API, enter: `https://www.googleapis.com/auth/drive, https://www.googleapis.com/auth/calendar`.
 6. Select **Authorize**.

+It can take from a few minutes up to 24 hours before impersonation is granted to all users in your Workspace.